popularowl/11ty-static-web/readme.md

 # 11ty minimal web

 Source code for a lean, static website, powered by [11ty static site generator](https://www.11ty.dev/).

-It's created as an example open source project for a book - [Just deploy static websites!](/) A short book that teaches you how to professionally deploy static websites on various hosting platforms.
-And how to automate a whole flow.
+Created as an example open source project for tutorials on [Htmlcenter](https://www.htmlcenter.com/blog/).
+Includes sitemap, dynamic RSS feed and configurations for deployments to various cloud hosting platforms.

-This project is also referenced in several online tutorials:
+Referenced in tutorials:

 - [How to build a static website with 11ty](https://www.htmlcenter.com/blog/how-to-build-static-website-with-11ty/)
 - [Add CSS styles, sitemap and RSS to 11ty site](https://www.htmlcenter.com/blog/build-static-website-with-11ty-part-2)

-### Build
+## Build

-The prerequisite is Node.js version 20 or higher.
-Check with `node --version`
+The prerequisite is Node.js v18 or higher.
+Check your enviroenment with `node --version`

 After cloning this repository, use the following commands to make use of it.
-See the above-mentioned tutorials for a more detailed steps.
+See the above-mentioned tutorials for more detailed steps.

 ```bash
 npm install